Josefinekihlstrom/LauraDay/TESTING.md

 - Make sure the Payments section is not displayed.

 #### Home page
-- Make sure that the circle image and 'About' text are displayed on their own row starting with the circle image *(Not on iPad or iPad Pro)*.
+- Make sure that the circle image and 'About' text are displayed on their own row starting with the circle image *(This does not apply on iPad or iPad Pro)*.
-- Make sure that the three information boxes in the information section are displayed separately on their own row *(Not on iPad or iPad Pro)*.
+- Make sure that the three information boxes in the information section are displayed separately on their own row *(This does not apply on iPad or iPad Pro)*.

 #### Products page
 - When on an iPad, make sure that products are shown with a maximum of two on each row and a total of eight on each page. *(This does not apply to iPad Pro)*
 - When on a phone device, make sure that products are shown with a maximum of one on each row and a total of eight on each page.

+#### Add product page
+- Make sure the product image column and product information column are displayed on separate rows starting with the the product image *(This does not apply to iPad Pro)*.

 ## Bugs
 ### Bugs found during development of the site